 *Most national Hotels and Motels have a specific MCC from the 3500 to 3800 blocks.

 Operating a travel business in an MCC other than any of the above should pose a concern to the merchant.
 Processing transactions using a mismatched MCC code could result in account termination or even being added to the MATCH list.
-Merchants with concerns about how their business is classified, or want to change their classification can contact Allied Payments.
+Merchants with concerns about how their merchant accounts are classified or want to change their classification can contact Allied Payments.
 Our team of travel payment processing professionals would be happy to answer any questions.

 What are Travel Merchant Account Fees

-Costs for a travel merchant account can vary drastically between payment processors and even the merchants themselves.
+Costs for a travel agency merchant account can vary drastically between payment processors and even merchants themselves.
 Many different factors can change the fees for each transaction.
-Businesses with a proven track record of low refunds and chargebacks will almost always have lower cost structures verse startup or existing businesses with high chargebacks.
-Some of the most common payment processing fees charged to business include:
+Online travel agencies with a proven track record of low refunds and chargebacks will almost always have lower cost structures verse startup or existing high risk businesses with high chargebacks.
+Some of the most common payment processing fees charged to online travel industry businesses include: